-San Diego Gas & Electric (SDG&E), On Bill Financing Loan Agreement - The District entered into unsecured and non-interest bearing loan agreements with SDG&E totaling \$153,196 to retrofit the West Pump Station and Cool Valley Circulation Pumps.
-Principal payments of \$1,633 are included in the monthly invoice from SDG&E. The loan matures in September 2023.
+San Diego Gas & Electric (SDG&E), On Bill Financing Loan Agreements - The District entered into unsecured and non-interest bearing loan agreements with SDG&E totaling \$153,196 to retrofit the Cool Valley Circulation Pumps and West Pump Station.
+Principal payments of \$1,633 are included in the monthly invoice from SDG&E.

+The loans mature in April 2021 and September 2023.